 How to Treat Stinky Aquarium Water

 Are you having trouble determining which smell is coming from your aquarium?
 Sometimes it can be because every scent in the aquarium might be unique and challenging to identify the cause.
-But regardless of the reason, you’ll take the systematic approach mentioned below that will lead you towards the solution.
+But regardless of the reason, you’ll take the systematic approach mentioned below that will lead you toward the solution.

 #-1: Find and remove the Source:

-But a reduced number of fish is alarming, and you should look for any lethargic or sickly looking ones and put them in quarantine to be monitored for diseases!
+But a reduced number of fish is alarming, and you should look for any lethargic or sickly-looking ones and put them in quarantine to be monitored for diseases!

-If fish all are ok, organic material build-up or your substrate could be the problem.
+If the fish all are ok, organic material build-up or your substrate could be the problem.
 Next, check for dead leaves or uneaten food.
 Take all of the dead leaves out of your aquarium.
 Also, prune any leaves showing signs of weakness.
 Finally, vacuum up all the substrate and give the whole tank a good cleaning.

 After that, give your aquarium filter a good clean-up.
 If there’s a lot of debris in the tank, it indicates that your filter has been clogged and not filtering well for some time.